KH3-Modding-Org/OpenKH3Modding/NarkEngine_Install/readme.md

 - Plenty of disk space (~20GB)

 ## How to run?
+1) Download latest version from the releases page
-1) Download ZIP and extract to disk
+2) Extract archive to disk
-2) As it is a download from the Internet, you might need to unblock it via right-click -> Properties before you can run it.
-3) Then run NarkEngine_Install.ps1 by right-click > "Run with PowerShell".
+3) Run start.bat
 4) Follow the on-screen prompts closely and it should guide you through.

+Please note: You will be asked to provide elevated permissions during runtime so the components can be installed on your computer.

 ## Known Issues
 - UnrealBuildTool will fail if VS2017 does not have all necessary modules installed.
+This should be covered already by previous checks though.

 ## To do:
 - [ ] Add verification step for UnrealBuildTool

+## Disclaimer
 As it's an "alpha" at this point, I'd be happy to get some feedback.
-If you run into errors, just send me the console output.
+The script generates a log file.
+If you run into errors, send the file via OpenKH Discord or raise an issue in GitHub.

+While the script doesn't do anything else than described above, as always: Use at your own risk.